ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 # Requirements

-   This section describes updated requirements for including glue in referral responses.
+   This section describes updated requirements for including glue in DNS referral responses.

-## In-Domain Glue
+## Glue for In-Domain Name Servers

-   This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1 if constrained by message size.
+   This document clarifies that when a name server generates a referral response, it MUST include all available glue records for in-domain name servers in the additional section, or MUST set TC=1 if constrained by message size.

    At the time of writing, most iterative clients send initial queries